 Wired connections transmit your data in a much more efficient way than wireless ones.

-Don’t forget to run a test afterwards to see if there’s any improvement.
+Don’t forget to run a test afterward to see if there’s any improvement.

-In case everything remains the same, contact your ISP to figure things out or try check other options that we’ve mentioned in this article.
+In case everything remains the same, contact your ISP to figure things out or try to opt for other solutions that we’ve mentioned in this article.